PC pioneer Jack Tramiel dies at 83

-SAN FRANCISCO, April 9 Jack Tramiel, an industry pioneer who founded the company that created the Commodore 64 home PC and helped popularize computers, died on Sunday, at the age of 83.
+SAN FRANCISCO Jack Tramiel, an industry pioneer who founded the company that created the Commodore 64 home PC and helped popularize computers, died on Sunday, at the age of 83.

 Tramiel's son and physicist Leonard Tramiel confirmed his father's death.